-- Influenza activity remains elevated locally and nationally with increases in some parts of the country. - Washoe County ILI exceeded the Nevada baseline but was under the Region 9 baseline.
-Regional and national ILI remain above their respective baselines. - ILI activity continues to be highest in the 0-4-year age group, locally and nationally. - The number of weekly influenza hospital admissions has decreased locally and remained stable nationally. - Influenza hospitalization rates continue to be highest in the >65-year age group, locally and nationally. - Routine annual influenza vaccination is recommended for ALL persons aged 6 months or older, as long as there are no contraindications.
+- Seasonal influenza activity is elevated and continues to increase locally and in most parts of the country. - Washoe County ILI exceeded the Nevada and Region 9 baselines.
+Regional and national ILI are above their respective baselines. - ILI activity continues to be highest in the 0-4-year age group, locally and nationally. - The number of weekly influenza hospital admissions continue to increase, locally and nationally. - Influenza hospitalization rates continue to be highest in the >65-year age group, locally and nationally. - Routine annual influenza vaccination is recommended for ALL persons aged 6 months or older, as long as there are no contraindications.